GatoGraphQL/GatoGraphQL/layers/Engine/README.md

 The core packages are:

-1. [Component Model](packages/component-model): Implementation of the basic component model, dealing with component data (but no configuration)
+- [Component Model](packages/component-model): Implementation of the basic component model, dealing with component data (but no configuration)
-2. [Engine](packages/engine): Adds services over the component model
+- [Engine](packages/engine): Adds services over the component model
+- [Field query](packages/field-query): Syntax for querying data for the fields

 PoP is components all the way down.
 Each component is implemented partly in the back-end, and partly in the front-end.
 The component-based architecture provides the mechanism to build, configure and even deploy the application (eg: by providing support for the serverless paradigm).